wez/wezterm/docs/config/launch.markdown

       -- will be used as described in the documentation above args = {"bash", "-l"},

-      -- You can specify an alternative current workding directory;
+      -- You can specify an alternative current working directory;
       -- if you don't specify one then a default based on the OSC 7 -- escape sequence will be used (see the Shell Integration -- docs), falling back to the home directory.